Astronomy,

 Run it anywhere

 Browser.
 Desktop.
-Dome.

-• Works offline once installed — no internet needed in the dome
+• Works offline once installed — no internet needed

-• Wireless operator console over local WebSocket
+• Wireless operator console over the local network

 Windows installer